Derrick Henry: Early life

-Derrick Lamar Henry Jr. was born in Yulee, Florida, a suburb of Jacksonville, to Stacy Veal and Derrick Henry Sr., aged 15 and 16 respectively.
-Henry's father, known as "Big D", was absent for much of his childhood, having been arrested 20 times for various crimes including drug and prostitution-related offenses, and was consequently in and out of prison and had trouble maintaining employment.
-His mother became a hemodialysis technician.
-Henry was raised primarily by his grandmother, Gladys, who nicknamed him "Shocka", as his birth shocked the whole family, given his parents' young ages.
-He developed a close relationship to his grandmother, whom he cites as very influential in his upbringing.
+Derrick Lamar Henry Jr. was born in Yulee, Florida, to Stacy Veal and Derrick Henry Sr., aged 15 and 16 respectively.
+Derrick Sr. was absent for much of Henry's childhood, having been arrested 20 times for various crimes including drug and prostitution-related offenses, and was consequently in and out of prison and had trouble maintaining employment.
+Stacy became a hemodialysis technician, and Henry was raised primarily by his grandmother, Gladys, who nicknamed him "Shocka", as his birth shocked the whole family, given his parents' young ages.
+Henry developed a close relationship with Gladys, whom he cites as very influential in his upbringing.

+From a young age, Henry showed a natural passion for football.
+At age two, he would always find a football and run from his aunt in toy stores, as though she was a would-be tackler.
+Though football was his true passion, Henry excelled in other sports, including baseball.
+In one Little League game, he hit a ball over the 200-foot fence, sending it flying over another higher fence and smashing into a school bus.

+Henry started playing organized football at age six.
+He was so big and powerful for his age that a copy of his birth certificate was brought to all of his games, and even then, opposing parents skeptically shook their heads.
+Henry spent the entirety of grade school playing up an age level because he could not make the required weight of his actual age group.
+In middle school, Henry was so dominant that opposing coaches instituted the unofficial "Shocka Henry Rule" which stated that Yulee consider pulling him from the game when the Hornets had a three-touchdown lead.